Next gathering

 There will also be a sign up sheet for help needed in the kitchen, washing up rota etc

-SEND US YOUR WORKSHOP/ SKILLSHARE/ DISCUSSION IDEAS! to Gatherings@RadicalRoutes.org.u
+SEND US YOUR WORKSHOP/ SKILLSHARE/ DISCUSSION IDEAS!
+It’s a really good idea to timetable them.
+Gatherings@RadicalRoutes.org.uk

 Any other questions?
 Please email Gatherings@RadicalRoutes.org.uk